-Geurts (2002) experimentally investigated the behavior of the four Dutch determiners iedere 'every', niet iedere 'not every', enkele 'some' and geen 'no' in mixed scenarios.
+Geurts 2002 experimentally investigated the behavior of donkey sentences embedded by the four Dutch determiners iedere 'every', niet iedere 'not every', enkele 'some' and geen 'no' in mixed scenarios.
 Twenty native speakers were given truth value judgment tasks consisting of donkey sentences with pictorial representations.
 Aside from true and false, participants were also given a third option in case they could not make up their minds, but this option was almost never chosen.
 Geurts also varied the scenarios and sentences with an eye towards whether the embedding determiner combined with a "prototypical" concept such as boy, or with a "marginal" concept such as railway line, in the sense that the more marginal a concept is, the more leeway there is in individuating its tokens.
 For example, railway line is marginal because the Amsterdam-Brussels and the Brussels-Paris connection may be considered either two railway lines (we will call this the "split" interpretation) or parts of one and the same line, the Amsterdam-Paris line (the "joint" interpretation).
-Geurts found that sentences embedded by some were almost always judged true (suggesting the ∃-reading), and those embedded by no were almost always judged false (suggesting the \exists -reading as well), independently of differences in prototypicality.
-In the case of
+Geurts found that sentences embedded by some were almost always judged true (suggesting the \exists -reading), and those embedded by no were almost always judged false (suggesting the \exists -reading as well), independently of differences in prototypicality.
+In the case of every, participants' responses slightly tended towards the \exists -reading for more prototypical individuals.
+The results for not every pattern exactly the opposite way as those for every.19